spitbol/pal/README.md

 As of this writing in early August 2017 only a very small part of OSINT has been implemented, just enough to run programs and write to standard output.

-Simple programs have shown that a least simple loops and some of the SPITBOL primitives such as DUPL are working, as is the garbage collector.
+Testing has shown that at least simple loops and some of the SPITBOL primitives such as DUPL are working, as is the garbage collector.

 SPITBOL includes a mark-sweep, compacting garbage collector with "sediments," by which